 Results

+If we report the contamination rate in this paper then, insert a sentence describing how many quarters were samples from how many cows (total duplicate samples taken before eliminating the contaminated samples).
+Collection of a large number of samples in the field under time pressure and occasionally with minimally trained personnel resulted in a moderately high rate of contamination (13%).

 Participating herds milked an average of 69.5 cows (median: 70; range: 44-105) of various breeds.
 Three visits were completed at 8 farms, 1 herd was sampled twice, and 1 was sampled 4 times before interruption by the COVID-19 pandemic.
 On average, 33.6 days elapsed between sequential farm visits for each herd (median: 34; range: 27-43).